hybridsjs/hybrids/docs/component-model/templates.md

 });
 ```

-Keep in mind, that the transition API will be trigger only when element, which uses `html.transition` updates.
+!> The transition API will be trigger only when element, which uses `html.transition` updates.
 In the above example, it will be triggered only when `stack` property changes.
 Any change to internal elements of the `stack` will not trigger the transition.

 The transition API can be customized by the CSS properties.
 The DOM elements might have custom view transition names.
 The [layout engine](./layout-engine.md) supports `view` rule, which sets it: